 In some cases, a platform starts off strong, only to lose steam over time.
 Vine offered quick-hitting, six-second videos to viewers, but shut down after being acquired by Twitter.
 At the start of the pandemic, Clubhouse was the hottest hobby, besides baking homemade bread.
 The exclusive, “velvet rope” philosophy for joining generated quite a bit of buzz, though active users have tumbled significantly over the past year.

 Meanwhile, TikTok has maintained steady growth throughout the pandemic.
-It’s surpassed one billion monthly users, with 80 million active users in the United States.
+It’s surpassed 1.7 billion active monthly users globally, with 150 million active users in the US.
 It’s not only Gen Z using the platform, either.
 Per Comscore, 29.5 percent of 20-29-year-olds, 16.4 percent of 30-39-year-olds, and 13.9 percent of 40-49-year-olds have all become active TikTok users.